Content Refreshes: How to Update a Page for SEO

 2. Solution for Pages that Are Almost Ranking

-For pages that are almost ranking in the top 5 positions, you can use Letterdrop's Compare tool to understand how your page compares to the currently ranking top pages and see if there are topics you should cover to give it that extra push.
+For pages that are almost ranking in the top five positions, you can use Letterdrop's topical optimization features to understand how your page compares to the currently ranking top pages and see if there are topics you should cover to give it that extra push.

 3. Solution for Pages that Need to Be Split or Combined